safekhawaja/LiteOwl/README.md

 *Best Final Project, Introduction To Circuits and Systems* — Collaborated with Gaston Arguindegui

-IoT Chair connected to a web app (ThingSpeak) using two Arduinos (one Wi-Fi enabled, one not).
+IoT Chair connected to a web app (ThingSpeak) using two Arduinos (one Wi-Fi enabled, one not — interconnected via bluetooth).

 **FEATURES:**